 The capital gains tax rate will depend on your holding period.
 Long-term gains are taxed more favorably than short-term, where the tax rates are the same as ordinary income.

 A brokerage account helps fund an early retirement

 Investing outside of retirement with a brokerage account can serve a variety of purposes, particularly for high-earning investors with a high savings rate.
-In exchange for the loss of tax-deferred growth, a brokerage account can be a great way to help bridge the income gap early on in retirement, especially if you’re looking to retire early.
+In exchange for the loss of tax-deferred growth, a brokerage account can be a great way to help bridge the income gap early on in retirement.

 Leaving an inheritance with tax benefits

 If you want to leave an inheritance to your children, a brokerage account can offer unique tax benefits from an estate planning perspective.

 Assets in a brokerage account will receive “stepped-up” cost basis when passed to heirs; meaning the securities in the account will be valued as of the date of your death instead of your cost basis for tax purposes, which is typically much lower if held for a long time.
 Assets receiving this “step-up” treatment will also be taxed at lower long-term capital gains rates, regardless of the actual holding period.
 As this is not a type of retirement account, there are no requirements for you – or your heirs – to take distributions.

 By shifting retirement assets from fully concentrated holdings in tax-deferred accounts to being more evenly distributed among taxable and/or tax-free accounts, retirees may be able to have more control over their tax situation in retirement.

 Should you invest with a tax-free Roth IRA or Roth 401(k) instead of a brokerage account?